-- 1. Set up a new virtualenv environment in a directory with virtualenv --python=python3 . - 2.
-Activate the environment with source /path/to/virtualenv/dir/bin/activate

-3. Install Rally with pip install esrally
+- 1. Set up a new virtualenv environment in a directory with python3 -m venv . - 2.
+Activate the environment with source /path/to/virtualenv/dir/bin/activate - 3.
+Install Rally with python3 -m pip install esrally

 Whenever you want to use Rally, run the activation script (step 2 above) first.
 When you are done, simply execute deactivate in the shell to exit the virtual environment.